Confidence sets in nonparametric calibration of exponential L\'evy models: Asymptotic normality

 \subsection{Discussion of the results}

-Theorems~\ref{asymptotic distribution =0} and~\ref{asymptotic distribution >0} include the asymptotic distribution of $\hat\sigma^2$, which may be used for testing the hypotheses $H_0:\sigma=\sigma_0$.
+Theorems~\ref{asymptotic distribution =0} and~\ref{asymptotic distribution >0} include the asymptotic distribution of $\hat\sigma^2$, which may be used for testing the hypotheses $H_0:\sigma=\sigma_0$, see Section~6.2 in~\cite{soehl}.
 If $\sigma$ is known, we can set $\hat\sigma^2=\sigma^2$.
 Then the statements of the theorems hold with $w_\sigma^1$ constant to zero.
 The estimation method can give negative values for $\hat\sigma^2$, $\hat\lambda$ and $\hat\nu(x)$.
-By a postprocessing step the estimated values can be corrected to be non-negative.
+By a postprocessing step the estimated values can be corrected to be non--negative.

-In Theorem~\ref{asymptotic distribution =0} the noise level $\delta$ enters only locally into the asymptotic variance whereas in Theorems~\ref{stochastic errors} and~\ref{asymptotic distribution >0} the asymptotic variance depends on the $L^2$-norm of $\delta$ through the factor $d$.
+In Theorem~\ref{asymptotic distribution =0} the noise level $\rho$ enters only locally into the asymptotic variance, whereas in Theorems~\ref{stochastic errors} and~\ref{asymptotic distribution >0} the asymptotic variance depends on the $L^2$--norm of $\rho$ through the factor $d$.
 In fact for $\sigma=0$ it is possible to estimate $\gamma$ and $\lambda$ directly from local properties of the option function $\mathcal{O}$ at $\gamma T$ as remarked in \cite{calibration}.
-This local dependence on the noise level resembles some similarity to deconvolution, for instance, to the case of ordinary smooth error density, where the density of the observations enters locally into the asymptotic variance \cite{fan,EsUh1}.
+This local dependence on the noise level resembles some similarity to deconvolution, for instance, to the case of ordinary smooth error densities \cite{fan} or to the case of symmetric stable error densities whose characteristic function decreases slower than the characteristic function of the Cauchy distribution \cite{EsUh1}.
+In both cases the density of the observations enters locally into the asymptotic variance.
 For the weight functions the local and global dependence is vice versa.
-In Theorem~\ref{asymptotic distribution =0} the weight functions $w_\sigma^1$, $w_\gamma^1$, $w_\lambda^1$, $w_0^1$ and $w_\mu^1$ enter globally into the asymptotic variance while in Theorems~\ref{stochastic errors} and~\ref{asymptotic distribution >0} only the values of the weights functions at their endpoints appear in the asymptotic variance.
+In Theorem~\ref{asymptotic distribution =0} the weight functions $w_\sigma^1$, $w_\gamma^1$, $w_\lambda^1$, $w_0^1$ and $w_\mu^1$ enter globally into the asymptotic variance while in Theorems~\ref{stochastic errors} and~\ref{asymptotic distribution >0} only the values of the weight functions at their endpoints appear in the asymptotic variance.